newrouge/newrouge.github.io/_posts/_2024-11-11-CrimsonFoes-Keylogger.md

 ---
 layout: post
-tags: redteam
+tags: redteam hardware
-title: Tales of the Crimson Foes
+title: Tales of the Crimson Foes - Part 2
 ---

 The Tales of the Crimson Foes - Part 2<br>